 Why shooting with one eye can be better

 Shooting with one eye can be better in certain circumstances and for different people.
 The way of shooting you think feels best for you is the one you should pick.
 Some people can shoot a lot better with one eye closed and some don`t.
-But if you are starting out its prefered to try to shoot with both eyes open.
+But if you are starting out it’s preferred to try to shoot with both eyes open.
 At least for the first period of time.

 Focus, Some shooters even professionals have mentioned that they feel more focused when shooting with one eye closed.
 Randy Ulmer, when he competes, he uses a blinder to cover his non-dominant eye.
 He says it helps him focus because having a blinder on the only seas the things he wants to see, the target.
-And having to see everything happening around him would disturb him while aiming in on his target.
+And having to see everything happening around him would disturb him while aiming at his target.

 Shooting with a Cross-Dominant eye can be a pain.
 When you are shooting with a pistol or a rifle there are several ways you can adjust to shooting with cross-dominant eyes, but in archery, this will be a lot harder.
 Because in archery form is such an important factor and if it’s not correctly done it can impact your accuracy.